COMMUNICATION TRAINING

 We’ve trained thousands of researchers from hundreds of organisations.
 Get in touch with Sarah Brooker to learn how our science communications training services can build your confidence, and upskill your team.

-Flexible, modular, and practical science communications training
+Flexible, modular, and practical science communication training

 We’ve trained thousands of researchers from leading Australian research organisations

-Media and communication training
+Media and communication training workshop

 Practice interviews.
 Develop key messages.
 Prep for tricky questions.
 Ensure your research is reported accurately.